-The Financial Product does not take into consideration the criteria of the EU Taxonomy environmental objectives.
-The Financial Product is not considering the "do not significantly harm" criteria of the EU Taxonomy.
+The Financial Product and its Master do not take into consideration the criteria of the EU Taxonomy environmental objectives.
+The Financial Product is not considering the "do not significantly harm criteria" of the EU Taxonomy.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?